The Narcissist in the Workplace

 (continued below)

-This article appears in my book, "Malignant Self Love - Narcissism Revisited"
+This article appears in my book, "Malignant Self-love: Narcissism Revisited"

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-Click HERE to buy various electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

-Click HERE to buy the ENTIRE SERIES of eight electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 Narcissists are pathological liars.
 They think nothing of it because their very self is false, their own confabulation.